HackIllinois/api/docs/Decision.md

 POST /decision/finalize/
 --------------------------

-Finalizes the decision for the user as specified in the `id` field of the request.
+Finalizes the decision for the current user.
 The full decision history is returned in the response.

 Request format:
 ```
 {
 	"finalized": false,
-	"id": "github9279532",
-	"status": "ACCEPTED",
-	"wave": 1
 }
 ```